+Policy: Emergency Preparedness Plan

-Section: Health and SafetyPolicy # HS 7Policy: Emergency Preparedness PlanApproved by the Board of Directors: May 28, 2012, Sept 28 2020 Revised: August 3, 2016, Sept 2020Ministry requirement
+Approved by the Board of Directors: May 28, 2012, Ministry requirement

+Sept 28 2020

+Revised: August 3, 2016, Sept 2020

 The Association will have an emergency preparedness plan that will outline actions required in the event of a fire, major accident, catastrophe or any other occurrence of a serious nature, including a person using services becoming lost.
 The disaster plan will include a Continuity of Operation plan in the event of service disruption.
 The Association has a separate Pandemic Plan to deal with preparing for and managing a pandemic crisis.